• Skip to primary navigation

 • Make an egg wash by whisking together one egg and a tablespoon of water.
 Brush over the top of the pie using a pastry brush.

-• Bake the pie as directed in the recipe card below.
+• Bake the pie for 20 minutes at 425°F/220°C, then reduce the heat to 375°F/190°C and continue baking for 30 minutes.
 After baking, allow the pie to cool down for at least three hours before serving.

 • I suggest serving with a generous scoop of vanilla ice cream on top!